brunorijsman/qukaydee-generate-client-certificates/README.md

 instead they are used when the client invokes an ETSI QKD API (see `curl` example below).

-# Server certificates and keys
+# Generating server certificates and keys

 So far, we have described how to generate the client certificate and client key that the SAE uses to authenticate itself to the KME.